YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 **No Key Recovery**

-The reference implementation of YottaDB/GT.M database encryption has no "back door" or other means to recover lost keys.
+The reference implementation of YottaDB database encryption has no "back door" or other means to recover lost keys.
 We are also not aware of back doors in any of the packages used by the reference implementation.

 Lost keys make your data indistinguishable from random ones and zeros.
-While YottaDB/FIS recommends implementing a documented key management process including techniques such as key escrow, ultimately, you take all responsibility for managing your keys.
+While YottaDB recommends implementing a documented key management process including techniques such as key escrow, ultimately, you take all responsibility for managing your keys.

 **Human Intervention Required**

 At some point in the process invocation chain, the reference implementation requires a human being to provide a password that is placed (in obfuscated form) in the process environment where child processes can inherit it.
 If you want to be able to access encrypted databases without any human interaction, you must modify the reference implementation, or create your own implementation.

-For example, if you have a YottaDB/GT.M based application server process that is started by xinetd in response to an incoming connection request from a client, you may want to consider an approach where the client sends in a key that is used to extract an encrypted password for the master key ring from the local disk, obfuscates it, and places it in the environment of the server process started by xinetd.
+For example, if you have a YottaDB based application server process that is started by xinetd in response to an incoming connection request from a client, you may want to consider an approach where the client sends in a key that is used to extract an encrypted password for the master key ring from the local disk, obfuscates it, and places it in the environment of the server process started by xinetd.
 If the application protocol cannot be modified to allow the client to provide an additional password, xinetd can be started with the $gtm_passwd obfuscated password in its environment, and the xinetd passenv parameter used to pass $gtm_passwd from the xinetd process to the spawned server process.

 **MM Databases**

-YottaDB/GT.M database encryption is only supported for the Buffered Global (BG) access method.
+YottaDB database encryption is only supported for the Buffered Global (BG) access method.
 It is not supported for the Mapped Memory (MM) access method.
-See “Alternatives to Database Encryption ”, for other options.
+See “Alternatives to Database Encryption ” below, for other options.

 ++++++++++++++++++++++++++++++++++++
 Alternatives to Database Encryption
 ++++++++++++++++++++++++++++++++++++

 On some platforms, you may be able to use disk drives with built-in encryption, or encrypted file systems to protect data at rest.
-These may or may not be as secure as YottaDB/GT.M database encryption: for example, once an encrypted file system is mounted, files thereon can be accessed by any process that has appropriate permissions; with YottaDB/GT.M database encryption each process accessing a database file must individually have access to the keys for that database file.
+These may or may not be as secure as YottaDB database encryption: for example, once an encrypted file system is mounted, the files can be accessed by any process that has appropriate permissions; with YottaDB database encryption each process accessing a database file must individually have access to the keys for that database file.

 +++++++++++++++
 Device IO
 +++++++++++++++

 The built-in interface to encryption is implemented only for data in database, journal, backup and certain formats of extract files.
 To encrypt IO (say for sequential disk files), you can use IO to PIPE devices.
-Alternatively, you can call encryption routines from YottaDB/GT.M using the external call interface.
+Alternatively, you can call encryption routines from YottaDB using the external call interface.

 +++++++++++++
 GT.CM
 +++++++++++++

-YottaDB/GT.M encrypts does not encrypt GT.CM (GNP/OMI) network traffic.
+YottaDB does not encrypt GT.CM (GNP/OMI) network traffic.
 When needed, there are excellent third party products for implementing secure TCP/IP connections: software solutions as well as hardware solutions such as encrypting routers.

-As with any YottaDB/GT.M process that accesses databases, the Update Process, helper processes and GT.CM server all require provisioning with keys to enable their access to encrypted databases.
+As with any YottaDB process that accesses databases, the Update Process, helper processes and GT.CM server all require provisioning with keys to enable their access to encrypted databases.

 When a GT.CM server has a key for an encrypted database, any client connecting to the server can access encrypted records in that database.